-Gwen Stefani Celebrates 24th Anniversary Of No Doubt’s Iconic Album, Tragic Kingdom With Throwback Photo
+Gwen Stefani Celebrates 24th Anniversary Of No Doubt’s Iconic Album, ‘Tragic Kingdom,’ With Throwback Photo

-Twenty-four years ago today Gwen Stefani and her band No Doubt, released the album that would make them famous, Tragic Kingdom.
-The singer who’s currently holding down one of the judge’s chairs on The Voice shared a short but sweet tribute to the band’s iconic body of work on Instagram Thursday.
+Twenty-four years ago today, Gwen Stefani and her band, No Doubt, released the album that would make them famous, Tragic Kingdom.
+The singer, who is currently holding down one of the judge’s chairs on The Voice, shared a short but sweet tribute to the band’s iconic body of work on Instagram on Thursday.

 “Celebrating 24 Years of Tragic Kingdom,” she wrote in the caption that accompanied her upload of the album’s cover art.
 “Thank u for listening.”

 Tragic Kingdom includes songs that defined the No Doubt sound at the time like “Spiderwebs,” “Like A Girl,” and “Don’t Speak,” among others.
-That last track will forever be closely associated with the band’s history since it’s inspired by Gwen’s real breakup with the band’s bassist, Tony Kanal.
-The song made it to the no.1 spot on Billboard’s Top 100 chart in December of 1996.
+That last track will forever be closely associated with the band’s history since it was inspired by Gwen’s real breakup with the band’s bassist, Tony Kanal.
+The song made it to the No. 1 spot on Billboard’s Top 100 chart in December of 1996.

-As The Inquisitr reported, Gwen recently performed the song whilst wearing a feathery blue corset and sound just like she did when the song was released over twenty years ago.
+As The Inquisitr reported, Gwen recently performed the song whilst wearing a feathery blue corset and sounded just like she did when the song was released over 20 years ago.

 In the comments of her most recent post, fans shared their Tragic Kingdom memories.